Lipomeningomyelocele

-A lipomyelomeningocele is a type of closed neural tube defect that affects around 3 to 6 babies out of 100,000 births.
+In neurology, a lipomyelomeningocele is a type of closed neural tube defect that affects around 3 to 6 babies out of 100,000 births.
 It is an example of a spinal lipoma, which is a collection of adipose tissue, or fat, that is located at or around the spinal cord.
 Essentially, it is a tumor of fat located on the spinal cord.
 A lipomyelomeningocele defect is present at birth and can present with physical defect of the spine and back, and it can also cause various neurological symptoms such as weakness and bladder and bowel incontinence.
 The general treatment for this spinal defect is surgical detachment of the lipoma from the spine.

 Embryology

 A lipomyelomeningocele develops during the early stages of central nervous system (CNS) development.
 There are two main phases of CNS development, primary and secondary neurulation.
 During primary neurulation, the very first aspects of the nervous system, known as the notochord and the neural plate, begin to fold over themselves to form what is known as the neural tube.
 The neural tube is what will become the brain and the spinal cord, which comprise the CNS.
 Another layer of developing tissue, known as the ectoderm, will form the skin behind the developing spinal cord, while the mesoderm, yet another layer of tissue, will form the muscles and fat that will be around the cord.
 Ideally, the neural tube, i.e. the developing spinal cord, will close before the full development of the fat and muscle formed by the mesoderm.
 In lipomyelomeningocele and other spinal lipomas, however, the mesoderm forming the fat will migrate into the neural tube.
 The mesoderm and neural tube will continue to develop until a tumor of fat is formed.
 Later in development, membranes known as meninges will form around the neural tube, but in a lipomyelomeningocele, there is a disruption in their formation that will create a space for the meninges and the lipoma to spread towards the skin behind the spinal cord.

 In secondary neurulation, the mesoderm that will form the bones of the spine will fuse with the developing neural tube.
 It is possible that a lipomyelomeningocele can form during a disruption of this process, but this is not completely understood yet.

 Lipomyelomeningoceles usually are formed during the early stages of pregnancy, usually weeks four to six.
 As opposed to other neural tube defects, there is no established role of folate deficiency in the development of this disorder.
 There is also no known genetic predisposition.